Relepega/doujinstyle-downloader/README.md

 To build the app yourself, follow these steps:

 0. (Arch Linux only): install the `playwright` package from the AUR.
-1. Install these packages to get started: `git`, `go`.
+1. Install these packages to get started: `git`, `go`, `make`.
 2. Clone the repo
    `git clone https://github.com/Relepega/doujinstyle-downloader.git`.
-3. Run the command `go build -o ./build/doujinstyle-downloader ./cmd/main.go`.
+3. Run the command `go get && make`.
+You will find the built binaries into the Build folder.
-   Append the `.exe` suffix if you're building for Windows.
-4. Make sure to copy the views folder into build `cp -r ./views ./build/views`.
-5. (Optional) create an archive for sharing the app:
-   `cd build && tar -a -c -f doujinstyle-downloader-dist.zip *`
-6. Done!
+4. Done!

 ## Contributing